Lake Minnewanka Hikes: 6 Trails We Love

 Shortly after crossing the bridge, you’ll begin the Johnson Lake hike along the shoreline, through a lush, mossy forest.
 This is an especially beautiful leg of the Johnson Lake trail, as you’ll always have a nice view of the lake.

-a cedar waxwing bird sits on a tree on the Johnson Lake hike - a popular Lake Minnewanka hiking trail in Banff
+a cedar waxwing bird sits on a tree on the Johnson Lake hike - a popular Lake Minnewanka hiking trail in Banff.

 The real reason that the Johnson Lake trail is one of the best hikes for kids in Banff is the old hermit cabin hidden in the forest.